samuelmoorec/dokku-deployment-guide/docs/deploy.md

 3. Navigate to your [Domain List](https://ap.www.namecheap.com/domains/list/) on namecheap
 4. Select the **MANAGE** button on the domain you wish to use for this project
 5. Under **NAMESERVERS** switch ***NameCheap BasicDNS*** to ***Custom DNS***
-6. Enter in the following server names
+6. Enter the following server names

 ```
         ns1.digitalocean.com